 For a beta, give the version a pre-release suffix like 1.0-beta.1 (then 1.0-beta.2, and so on).
 Zonogy shows the version verbatim, so the beta marker appears in the menu bar and Preferences, and the update check orders each beta before the eventual final 1.0.

 Commit and push.
-Commit before building so the stamped build number and git hash match the released code.
+Commit before building so the stamped build number and git hash match the released code; release.sh refuses to run from a dirty working tree.

 Build, sign, notarize.
 Run ./scripts/release.sh.
-It builds the app bundle, signs it with the Developer ID and hardened runtime, notarizes and staples both the app and the DMG, writes dist/Zonogy-<version>.dmg, and prints the DMG’s SHA-256 for the Homebrew cask.
-(The .zip it also writes is a notarization intermediate — do not distribute it.)
+It builds the app bundle, signs it with the Developer ID and hardened runtime, notarizes and staples both the app and the DMG, and writes dist/Zonogy-<version>.dmg.
+(The zip submitted to the notary service is created in a temporary directory and cleaned up automatically.)

 Betas.
 During the initial beta phase, publish each beta as an ordinary release so testers’ update checks offer the next one; version ordering makes each beta supersede the last, and the final v1.0 supersede them all.
 Mark a release draft or prerelease only to hide it from the update check entirely — for example, once a stable release exists and you don’t want its users pulled onto a new beta.
 (People who manually install a hidden beta then aren’t auto-notified of further betas until a normal release appears.)